 146. I. The exact title of the nobleman is "basilicos," "a king's officer," i. e. an official of the government of Herod Antipas.
-2. Jesus did not wish to be known simply as a worker of miracles.
+2. Iesus did not wish to be known simply as a worker of miracles.
 The faith that rested exclusively on miracles was not regarded by Jesus as thoroughly trustworthy (Jno.
-2: 11, 23).
-3. As the nobleman probably returned to Capernaum after sunset (about o P. M.) the healing is spoken of according to Jewish reckoning as having happened "yesterday," i. e. at about I P. M. 4.
-On the service in the synagogue, see 134.
+2: II, 23).
+3. As the nobleman probably returned to Capernaum after sunset (about 9 P. M.) the healing is spoken of according to Jewish reckoning as having happened "yesterday," i. e. at about I P. M. 4.
+On the service in the synagogue, see [34.
 5 Very likely Isa.
 61:1 which was read by the Lord was the pericope (the "haphtharim") appointed for the day.
-6. While reading, the teacher in the synagogue stood up; when speaking he sat down.
+6. While reading, the teacher in the synagogue stood up: when speaking he sat down.
 7. Here we have Christ's first recorded sermon: I text, 2 exposition, 3 application, 4 result.
 8. This rejection in Nazareth is to be distinguished from the one during the second Galilean period recorded in Matt.
-18: 53-58; Mark 6: 1-6. (a) On this visit he is alone, on the other he is accompanied by his disciples; (b) here he escapes from the attack and leaves the city at once, there he continued in the city for a time; (c) after this rejection he went to Capernaum, after the other, "he went round about the villages teaching."
+18:53-58; Mark 6: 1-6. (a) On this visit he is alone, on the other he is accompanied by his disciples; (b) here he escapes from the attack and leaves the city at once, there he continued in the city for a time; (c) after this rejection he went to Capernaum, after the other, "he went round about the villages teaching."
 9. Physician heal thyself, that is: work a miracle by which you, the carpenter, may rise to the dignity commensurate with your Messianic claims.
-IO.
-The point in each of the references to the Old Testament is that though there was plenty of opportunity for a prophet to do good in his own country, both prophets helped foreigners because of Israel's unbelief.
+10. The point in each of the references to the Old Testament is that though there was plenty of opportunity for a prophet to do good in his own country, both prophets helped foreigners because of Israel's unbelief.
 Divine gifts are distributed on a different principle than local favoritism.
-II.
-The traditional site of the brow of the hill is a long distance from the city.
+11. The traditional site of the brow of the hill is a long distance from the city.
 It may possibly be, however, that the modern town is not exactly in the same location as the ancient one was.

 147. Practical Lessons.
-I. The faith of the head of the household usually influences all its members (Jno.
+1. The faith of the head of the household usually influences all its members (Jno.
 4:53.
 Also Acts 4: 14; 16:34).
 2. The divine origin of Christianity is indicated by its great effects (Isa.
 61:1).
 3. It is foolish and wicked to hate the preacher for speaking the truth; destroying him will not change the truth.
 4. Most of the best and greatest men have risen from social obscurity (Luther, Lincoln).
-5. It is easier for us to believe in Christ, because distance not only "lends enchantment to the view," but also brings a truer vision, a fairer judgment.